Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn up to $20.00 per hour with opportunities for overtime.
+Fully qualified workers earn an average of $23.00-$30.77 per hour.

 Self-Rating